Chapter 14. Properties

 SET DATABASE TRANSACTION ROLLBACK ON INTERRUPT { TRUE | FALSE }

 Table 14.48.
-Time Zone and Interval Types
+Interval Types

 NameDefaultDescription